 Steps of the Hiring Process

-There are four clear steps in the hiring process that we, at Linx Talent Advisors, recommend all organizations consider:
+There are five clear steps in the hiring process that we, at Linx Talent Advisors, recommend all organizations consider:

 - Understand job requirements